 When do we require cornea transplantation?

 Multiple reasons why you many require corneal transplantation.
-It’s most probably due to infections and inflammations people don’t care about and later that may cause a great blunder called corneal scarring.
+It’s most probably due to infections and inflammations people don’t care about it.
+And, later that may cause a great blunder called corneal scarring.
 Due which people are unable to see properly and accurately.
 Some of the infections and corneal disorders due to which people need to undergo corneal transplants.

 - Corneal abrasion: It is a condition in which there is a scratch on the surface layer of the cornea involving loss of the epithelial layer of the eye which led to trauma of the surface of the eye.
-Pain, redness, light sensitivity, and feels as if there is a foreign creature within the eye are the most common symptoms.
+Pain, redness, light sensitivity, and feels as if there is a foreign creature within the eye.
+These are the most common symptoms.

-- Corneal dystrophy: a medical condition that is hereditary in nature, which affects one or more parts of the cornea lose their normal vision or clarity due to a layer buildup of cloudy material.
+- Corneal dystrophy: a medical condition that is hereditary in nature, which affects one or more parts of the cornea lose their normal vision or clarity due to a layered buildup of cloudy material.

 - Corneal ulcer: refers to infectious cause, an inflammatory or infective condition that involves disruption of its epithelial layer with an involvement of the corneal stroma.
 Mainly caused to people with vitamin A deficiency.
 Due to nerve exposure corneal ulcers are painful and cause tearing, scrunch up eyes when viewing, and loss of the eye vision.
 Many other signs that cause ulcers such as miosis, aqueous flare, uveitis, axon reflex, prostaglandins, histamine, acetylcholine, and photophobia.

-- Corneal neovascularization(CNV): occurs due to excessive growth of blood vessels from the pericorneal plexus into the avascular cornea, caused by deprivation of oxygen from the air.
+- Corneal neovascularization(CNV): occurs due to excessive growth of blood vessels from the precorneal plexus into the avascular cornea, caused by deprivation of oxygen from the air.
 Sight-threatening conditions caused due to infection, chemical injury, autoimmune, chemical burns and wearing contact lenses for a long period.